 Museum of the Origins of Man

-UPPER PALEOLITHIC CAVE PAINTINGS OF MEN AND ANIMALS
+UPPER PALEOLITHIC CAVE PAINTINGS OF MEN MIXED WITH ANIMALS

 Painting on a wall of Trois-Frères cave, Ussat, Ariège, France.